finos/common-cloud-controls/Governance.md

 **4.5.
 Submissions to Standards Bodies.** No Draft Specification or Approved Specification may be submitted to another standards development organization without Working group Approval.
 Upon reaching Approval, the Maintainer will coordinate the submission of the applicable Draft Specification or Approved Specification to another standards development organization.
 Working Group Participants that developed that Draft Specification or Approved Specification agree to grant the copyright rights necessary to make those submissions.

-## 5. Non-Confidential, Restricted Disclosure.
+## 5. Non-Confidential, Restricted Disclosure

 Information disclosed in connection with any Working Group activity, including but not limited to meetings, Contributions, and submissions, is not confidential, regardless of any markings or statements to the contrary.
 Notwithstanding the foregoing, if the Working Group is collaborating via a private repository, the Participants will not make any public disclosures of that information contained in that private repository without the Approval of the Working Group.